Blog Article

 Internalization of Stereotypes

 One harmful side effect of generational stereotyping is internalized stereotypes, which occurs when a person is faced with repeated stereotypical messages about their generation, to the point that they begin to believe that everyone perceives them that way.
 When people internalize stereotypes about their identity group, they often experience “stereotype threat,” where they feel they’re at risk of conforming to negative beliefs about their identity group.
 Stereotype threats have been known to cause affected people to subconsciously perform poorly in tasks they are typically good at to reinforce the self-fulfilling prophecy.
-Moreover, biases about generations impact how people treat one another.
+Moreover, biases about younger generations impact how people treat one another.
 In a recent study by the Harvard Business Review, trainers who were asked to teach older participants a computer task demonstrated lower expectations, and provided poorer training, than when they taught younger participants.

 Know Better.
 Do Better